jon-smiley/SmileyDesign/README.md

 ```
 ### Layout and Panel
 -----------------------------------
-A Container for the Panel component.
-This component allows multiple Panel components to stay in one container.
-A Layout holds Panels inline with each other.
+The Layout component allows multiple Panel components to stay in one container.
+Panels will stay inline with each other.
 ```jsx
 import React, { Component } from 'react' import { Main, Layout, Panel } from 'smiley-design'